 Xiaomi claims that the 20,000 mah power bank has a 93% conversion efficiency, with enough juice to charge high power devices, such as ultra-portable laptops and tablets (e.g. a Macbook via USB C or Microsoft tablets like a surface 3 via its Micro USB port).

-As with all portable powerbanks, the 20,000mah rating is at 3.85v, which is the nominal voltage for the li-ion cells typically used in mid-range powerbanks.
-This correspondingly translates to a typical 5-volt capacity of 14,000mah typical, which is the number of amp hours to power an actual 5v USB device.
+As with all portable powerbanks, the 20,000mah rating is at 3.85v.
+This is the nominal voltage for the li-ion cells typically used in mid-range powerbanks.
+Furthermore, this correspondingly translates to a typical 5-volt capacity of 14,000mah typical.
+Henceforth, this is the number of amp hours to power an actual 5v USB device.

-After using the powerbank for 3 months as a road warrior who charges all my devices (laptop, digital cameras, wireless speakers, go-pros and phones) all via USB, I found it is the perfect device allowing you to keep you running on the road, especially between long commutes or on flights not offering USB port charging.
+After using the powerbank for 3 months as a road warrior who charges all my devices (laptop, digital cameras, wireless speakers, go-pros and phones) all via USB.
+Moreover, I found it is the perfect device allowing you to keep you running on the road.
+This is especially useful between long commutes or on flights not offering USB port charging.

-From 100%, the powerbank can easily give me two full charges on my phone with a 3,400 mah battery before dropping down to about just over 50-60% (2-3 lit LEDs) remaining charge, supporting the efficiency hypothesis.
+From 100%, the powerbank can easily give me two full charges on my phone with a 3,400 mah battery.
+This is before dropping down to about just over 50-60% (2-3 lit LEDs) remaining charge, supporting the efficiency hypothesis.
 The powerbank thereafter was able to fully charge my 28 Wh (3,733 mah) Surface 3 tablet while still in use, before dropping to about 20% capacity (1 bar).
 I managed a final full charge to my phone before running the powerbank completely flat.
-This test was done over the period of 5 days, and the powerbank was able to retain its charge very well between device charges, with near-negligible standby loss.
-Discharge rate is fairly linear from full all the way to 0%, so no sudden jumps to single bar/0% charge from say 50%.
+This test was done over the period of 5 days.
+Subsequently, the powerbank was able to retain its charge very well between device charges, with near-negligible standby loss.
+Discharge rate is fairly linear from full all the way to 0%.
+Moreover, there no sudden jumps to single bar/0% charge from say 50%.

 Pricing and the competition

-The use-case for larger capacity powerbank is very useful especially if you intend to use it to charge multiple devices on long travel trips away from a power source, reducing the need to hunt for power sockets at every opportunity.
-The Xiaomi 20,000 mah power bank is one of the largest in the business, with the next being the Anker 25,000 mah battery, similarly priced at about $40 SGD too.
+The use-case for larger capacity powerbank is very useful.
+This is especially if you intend to use it to charge multiple devices on long travel trips away from a power source.
+This reduces the need to hunt for power sockets at every opportunity.
+The Xiaomi 20,000 mah power bank is one of the largest in the business which you can bring on-board an airplane carry-on.
+The next being the Anker 25,000 mah battery, similarly priced at about $40 SGD too.
 The Anker seems to solve the issue of long charging times but offering dual USB-C inputs for charging.
-Next level up and you are looking at combination/universal powerbanks in the range of 30,000 to 40,000 mah, which can be used to charge 19v laptops, but are bulky and not as ultra-portable.
+Next level up and you are looking at combination/universal powerbanks in the range of 30,000 to 40,000 mah.
+These can be used to charge 19v laptops, but are bulky and not as ultra-portable.

 In all the Xiaomi 20,000 mah powerbank is one great addition to their range of already reputable range of portable power options.
 It fits very nicely with a balance of real capacity, portability, quality and price.
 I won’t hesitate to recommend it for any mobile road warrior.